Chip Snively’s son asked him when he was going to get a regular job like other dads.

 Snively also oversees a course of 60 to 90 undergraduate students as they set goals for their summer internships, write reports and share their experiences.
 He teaches a personal finance class for graduating seniors in which he reveals “the expense of auto insurance, how little students will earn after taxes, and scares them in the hopes of making them smarter about money.”

-As an advisor to the UNC Finance Society, he and David Vogel, director of career development and employer relations for the Undergraduate Business Program, organize an annual trip to New York to connect students with investment firms.
+As an advisor to the UNC Finance Society, he helps organize an annual trip to New York to connect students with investment firms.
 For many students, the trek is their first opportunity to learn the art and value of networking in the competitive field of finance.

 Snively is a true teacher.
 He sees his job as helping students realize their greatest potential.
 In his voice, you hear the excitement and satisfaction he gets from his student’s success – such as when he tells the story of the former student who had been the first in his family to go to college and had a successful corporate career but wanted to teach.
 He got an opportunity to do so when Snively hired him to teach in MBA@UNC.